 “The Stepping Forward Project will enhance our ability to provide superior patient care with two new operating rooms that can house today’s advanced technology and larger surgical teams,” said Mark Goldstein, President of Anna Jaques Hospital.

-On March 22nd, the main entrance to the hospital will be closed and the helipad will be removed and temporarily relocated to the Industrial Park while construction is underway.
-Patients and visitors are directed to use the Virginia A. Capolupo entrance (located on the lower level) for the next several months.
-The hospital will remain fully operational throughout construction and we will do everything we can to minimize any disruption or inconvenience.
+On March 22, 2021, the main entrance to the hospital will be closed, and the helipad will be removed and temporarily relocated to the Industrial Park in Newburyport, MA while construction is underway.
+The hospital will remain fully operational throughout construction and plans to do everything possible to minimize any disruption or inconvenience.

 This expansion/renovation is a significant undertaking that has been many years in the making.
-Thanks to the generosity of the Anna Jaques Hospital Community, we are in the final push towards meeting a $4 million fundraising goal which will contribute to $8 million in construction costs.
+Thanks to the generosity of the Anna Jaques Hospital community, the Anna Jaques Community Health Foundation is in the final push towards meeting a $4 million fundraising goal which will contribute to $8 million in construction costs.